SteamDatabase/steamdb.info-issues/README.md

 Steam Database
 =============
 Welcome to the GitHub page for [steamdb.info](http://steamdb.info/)!
+This repo hosts only the extension code, and serves as a public issue tracker.
+For the updater code and IRC bot see [here](https://github.com/SteamDatabase/SteamDatabaseBackend).

 ### Intro